orbitalquark/textadept/docs/manual.md

   on Windows, Linux, and BSD, `^⌘⇧E` on macOS, and `M-S-X` in the terminal version.
 * Jump to the source of the recognized warning or error on the current line via `Enter`.

+Prior to running a compile, run, build, or test command, Textadept will prompt you with either:

+1. A command it thinks is appropriate for the current file or project.
+2. A command you have specified for this current context.
+3. A command you have previously run in this context.
+4. A blank command for you to fill in.

+Make any necessary changes to the command and then run it by pressing `Enter`.
+You can cycle through command history via `Up` and `Down` on Windows, Linux, BSD, and the terminal version, and `⇡` and `⇣` on macOS.
+You can opt out of running the command via `Esc`.
+In most cases, Textadept will remember compile and run commands on a per-filename basis as you use them, as well as build, test, and project commands on a per-directory basis.

 ![Runtime Error](images/runerror.png)

-When you execute a compile, run, build, or test command, that command's output is printed to a temporary buffer in real-time.
-You can configure Textadept to print output in the background by setting [`textadept.run.run_in_background`][].
+You can change or add compile, run, build, test, and project commands by modifying the [`textadept.run.compile_commands`][], [`textadept.run.run_commands`][], [`textadept.run.build_commands`][], [`textadept.run.test_commands`][], and [`textadept.run.run_project_commands`][] tables, respectively.
 For example, in your *~/.textadept/init.lua*:

-    textadept.run.run_in_background = true

-You can change or add compile, run, build, and test commands by modifying the [`textadept.run.compile_commands`][], [`textadept.run.run_commands`][], [`textadept.run.build_commands`][], and [`textadept.run.test_commands`][] tables, respectively.
-For example, in your *~/.textadept/init.lua*:

     textadept.run.compile_commands.foo = 'foo "%f"'
     textadept.run.run_commands.foo = './"%e"'

     textadept.run.build_commands['/path/to/project'] = 'make -C src -j4'
     textadept.run.test_commands['/path/to/project'] = 'lua tests.lua'
+    textadept.run.run_project_commands['/path/to/project'] = function()

+    end

 **Tip:** you can set compile and run commands on a per-filename basis.
-Also, Textadept remembers for the current session compile and run commands on a per-filename basis as you use them, and build and test commands on a per-directory basis as you use them.

 [`textadept.run.run_in_background`]: api.html#textadept.run.run_in_background
 [`textadept.run.compile_commands`]: api.html#textadept.run.compile_commands
 [`textadept.run.run_commands`]: api.html#textadept.run.run_commands
 [`textadept.run.build_commands`]: api.html#textadept.run.build_commands
 [`textadept.run.test_commands`]: api.html#textadept.run.test_commands
+[`textadept.run.run_project_commands`]: api.html#textadept.run.run_project_commands

+When you execute a compile, run, build, test, or project command, that command's output is printed to a temporary buffer in real-time.
+You can configure Textadept to print output in the background by setting [`textadept.run.run_in_background`][].
+For example, in your *~/.textadept/init.lua*:

+    textadept.run.run_in_background = true

 ---
 ### Modules